 If you were in another person’s vehicle at the time of the accident, you may recover compensation for your injuries and damages under one or more of the following insurance policies.

 Under state law, all Florida motorists must carry a minimum of $10,000 of PIP insurance coverage.
-If you are in an accident, your PIP insurance will award you up to $10,000 in damages for lost wages and medical expenses, regardless of who was at fault for the accident.
+If you are in an accident, your PIP insurance will award you up to $10,000 in damages for lost wages and medical expenses, regardless of who was at fault.
 This is true even if you were in someone else’s car at the time of the crash.

 PIP insurance covers the following people: